JoelBuenrostro/HTML-Starter-Templates/CONTRIBUTING.md

-# Cpntributing to HTML Starter Templates
+# Contributing to HTML Starter Templates

 First off, thanks for taking the time to contribute!